miken22/COSC310_TravelBot/README.txt

 The org.json package has classes built by Douglas Crockford (https://github.com/douglascrockford/JSON-js) to allow the prorgam to interact with the Google API's.

 The way that this program is run is by running the Executable JAR File.
-This file depends on the en-pos-maxent.bin file as well.
+The file depends on the en-pos-maxent.bin file as well.
 Follow these steps to run the program:

 1. Download the ChatBot.jar file and en-pos-maxent.bin file from GitHub in the Executable Folder.